Marius-PA/ComputerScienceNotes/2023_Notes/theory_of_computation/december_11-16/finite_state_machines.md

     - accepting state
         - has to end on the accepted state to be valid
     - transition with a labelled input

 ---

+- verticies or nodes

+- straight line:
+    - an edge
+- curved line:
+    - arc

+---